Pomax/renoise-themes/sand (contrast)/README.md

 This is intended as a "calm" theme with enough contrast to make it immediately clear where short-lived focus currently is.
 It's primarily contextually contrasted sand/dark reds for main stretches of UI, with blues for areas that see manipulation.
 Focus is forced using the most obvious of greens.

-[load the .xrnc file](https://raw.githubusercontent.com/Pomax/renoise-themes/main/sand%20(contrast)/sand%20(contrast).xrnc) and then just tell your browser to save.
+To install, open the [link to the .xrnc file](https://raw.githubusercontent.com/Pomax/renoise-themes/main/sand%20(contrast)/sand%20(contrast).xrnc), tell your browser to save that file, and then drag it onto Renoise to have it install the theme.

 # Screenshots